rg-3/tenv.rb/README.md

 It implements a `client` method that returns an instance of `Twitter::REST::Client` and it acts as a super class for all tenv.rb commands.

-The following example is an example tenv.rb command:
+The following is an example of a tenv.rb command:

 ```ruby
 class RandomTweet < Tenv::Command